adamdulloo/Scenic-Image-Translations/README.txt

 Youtube Link Explaining Scenic Translations with CycleGans: https://www.youtube.com/watch?v=yLLjf-kmuAE&ab_channel=Shrek420

+ipynb file has all outputs shown.

-This project was worked on in an Anaconda environment, so in order to make sure all packages are installed, follow the following steps:
+If you want to run the project, it was worked on in an Anaconda environment, so in order to make sure all packages are installed, follow the following steps:

 ########################################################################